Every now and again, I have heard folk with a limited and simplistic grasp

 alphas and the latter betas – originates from studies of unrelated wolves

-usually extended families, with bonds of kinship, and the dynamics are more
+wolf-packs are usually (sometimes extended) families, with bonds of kinship, and

-complicated – much as is the case, indeed, for large primates.
-But the
+the dynamics are more complicated – much as is the case, indeed, for large

-supposedly fall to fighting and break up as a group.
-That would, were it true,
+lead them, betas supposedly fall to fighting and break up as a group.
+That

-at least have made it easier to domesticate the betas by humans who'd discovered
+would, were it true, at least have made it easier to domesticate the betas by

-new alpha
+their new alpha

 .
-But more likely the domestication was facilitated by the fact
+But more likely the domestication was facilitated by

-and thus integrate it into a human pack
+belonging and thus integrate it into a human pack

 .